GoogleContainerTools/distroless/python/README.md

 - `/python/lib/python3.X/` (standard library)
 - `/python/lib/libpython3.X.so.1.0`

-No shell, no pip (install dependencies into `site-packages` in a builder stage), no include files. python-build-standalone builds are relocatable and reference only glibc at runtime, so no extra Debian packages are needed.
+No shell, no include files.
+A bundled pip is on PATH; for reproducible images, install dependencies into `site-packages` in a builder stage. python-build-standalone builds are relocatable and reference only glibc at runtime, so no extra Debian packages are needed.

 ## Usage